alexanderdean/arduino-temp-tracker/README.md

 In software terms, you will need:

 * <<Something about SnowPlow library>>
-* A running SnowPlow event collector (to receive events sent by the Arduino Tracker)
+* A SnowPlow event collector (to receive events sent by the Arduino Tracker)

 If you are not already running SnowPlow, we recommend setting up the CloudFront-based event collector, which is SnowPlow's simplest collector.
 Checkout the guide here: [Setting up the Cloudfront Collector] [cf-collector-setup].